Created on 07-14-2023 09:33 AM Edited on 09-09-2024 07:22 AM By Jean-Philippe_P

 In FortiNAC-F, the API key can be configured directly from the GUI by 'right-clicking' the FortiGate device model in Inventory and then selecting 'Model Configuration'.
 Paste the API key in the FortiGate API Token section and then select Apply.

-It is also important to note that L3 devices that are added in FortiNAC will not be automatically included in the L3 polling feature.
+It is also important to verify that L3 devices that are added in FortiNAC will not be automatically included in the L3 polling feature.
 For Manual/Scheduled L3 polling to appear, the device must be included in the L3 group manually.

 'Right-click' the FortiGate device model in Inventory View and select Group Membership.